kylehotchkiss/fnstraj/readme.md

 * Austin Jones, for helping me with these insanely complicated math questions every time I ask.
 * Nathan Hotchkiss, for saying "cool" when I showed you this.
 And for listening to me talk about it for years.
 * The friends who supported me in this, taking some time to at least see what it does!
+* My old boss at work for encouraging me to try new technologies to make this project happen!